SnowyMouse/invader/README.md

 ### Who owns my map when I build it?
 There is a commonly-spread myth that, once you build a map with tool.exe, your map belongs to Microsoft.
-Likewise, people may think that, if you build a map with Invader, your map belongs to us.
+Likewise, people may assume that, if you build a map with Invader, your map belongs to us.
 However, this is like saying that, once you print a document with an HP printer, your document belongs to HP.
 That's not how it works.